 This effect is known as the wisdom of crowds, but it requires a key ingredient:

 These results suggest that, in situations where the subjects have not been schooled in a “correct” approach, the bulk of the individual errors will be independent, rather than shared.
 Apparently it doesn’t take knowledge of beans, jars or packing factors for a group of students to make an accurate estimate of the number of beans in a jar.
 All it takes is independence.

-A crowd of bean guessers can be highly intelligent as a whole so long as their guesses remain independent.
+A crowd of bean guessers can be highly intelligent as a whole, and often smarter than the smartest participants among them, so long as their guesses remain independent.

 Now replace beans with stocks and you get a sense of how the stock market works.
-As a collective, market participant’s guesses on asset prices come really close to the true value.
+As a collective, market participants’ guesses on asset prices come remarkably close to the true value.

-But it’s not perfectly accurate.
+It’s not perfectly accurate, of course.
 Instead, the prices are close enough that little to no opportunity exists to earn a higher return (in most cases).
 Put simply, opportunity is priced out.
-So, in most cases, buying the market will get you returns similar to the growth of the underlying businesses (over time) and nothing more.
+So, in most cases, buying the market will get you returns similar to the growth of the underlying businesses over time and nothing more.

-Thankfully, it’s not perfect.
-Inefficiencies exist that create opportunities for value investors.
+Except, it’s not perfect.
+Inefficiencies exist that create opportunities.
 Treynor calls it shared errors.

-It turns out, the new information skewed the average result enough to be worse than the original average guess by a factor of four.
+It turns out that the new information skewed the average result enough to be worse than the original average guess by a factor of four.
 Traynor likened it to how published research might sway many guesses on a stock price.

 Of course, research is just the tip of the iceberg for what might sway guesses.

 Joel Greenblatt offered a simpler example of how shared error works using a tastier jelly bean test.
 Greenblatt twice asked a class of ninth-graders how many jelly beans were in a jar.